nu-childlab/Telic/README.md

 #Future Telic Experiments

 ###Telic Wroclaw
-Telic Wroclaw has not been run, and can be found at [its github page](https://github.com/nu-childlab/Telic-Wroclaw).
+Telic Wroclaw have not been run, and can be found at [the Telic Wroclaw github page](https://github.com/nu-childlab/Telic-Wroclaw).

-Telic Wroclaw Prime is in development, and can be found in [this branch of the Wroclaw page](https://github.com/nu-childlab/Telic-Wroclaw/tree/wroclaw-prime).

 ###Telic 2 Variations
 Variations on Telic 2 have not begun development.